rgalanakis/tddtraining/reveal.js/md_source/all.md

 Refactoring
 ===

+V

-*A disciplined technique for restructuring an existing body of code,* *altering its internal structure without changing its external behavior.*
+> A disciplined technique for restructuring an existing body of code,

->
+> altering its internal structure without changing its external behavior.

+V

 Too easy?
 ===